 All group bookings must be made by calling the Bookings Team and cannot be made online.
 For us to allow your request you must give accurate details of your group size and number of tents.
 We're available Monday to Friday 10am - 4pm, on 01539 432733 or email your requirements.
 Please note that your group's booker must be at least 18 years of age.

 For obvious reasons, campfires are not allowed, but barbecues are permitted, provided they are raised off the ground.
 Ask the campsite team for stones, if necessary, please return these after use.
 No BBQs are allowed on the pod decking areas.

 Cooking inside tents or pods is NOT permitted and can be lethal due to carbon monoxide poisoning.
 BBQ are not permitted on pod decking.

 Bring a torch - it's very dark here due to the rural location with no lighting, so a torch is essential outside the summer months.

-Smoking is not allowed in or around the pods or tipis.
+Smoking and vaping is not allowed in or around any structure on site.

 Complaints and feedback

 Every reasonable care will be taken to ensure that the camping pitch, pod or bothy and also site amenities are presented to a high standard.
 Should you find any cause for complaint, please immediately contact one of the campsite staff, so that reasonable steps can then be taken to rectify the problem.
 National Trust will not normally make any refunds in respect of complaints made after the Visitor’s departure from the campsite if the Visitor did not make the problem or complaint known to staff during the Visitor’s stay.
 If you supplied an email address at the time of booking, a survey will be emailed to you for your comments after your stay.
 Alternatively, a comment form may be completed and left at the campsite reception.
 All complaints made after the Visitor’s departure should be made in writing by post or email to:

 National Trust Holidays, Heelis, Kemble Drive, Swindon, SN2 2NA